Alyoninthecity/fastapi-course/README.md

   ```
 - **Swagger UI:** Go to `/docs` after starting the server.

+## Alembic
+- alembic init <folder> - Initialized a new, generic env
+- alembic revision -m <message> - Creates a new revision of the env (all db scripts to change and migrate the db)
+- alembic upgrade <revision #> - Run our upgrade migration to our db
+- alembic downgrade -1 - Downgrade migration to our db
+##### Alembic.ini - All configurations
+- sqlalchemy.url = driver://user:pass@localhost/dbname
+##### Alembic directory
 ## Conventions & Patterns

 - All APIs are organized in routers and registered in `main.py`.